torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

  - You can list all the tasks (by PID) attached to any cgroup.

-The implementation of cgroups requires a few, simple hooks into the rest of the kernel, none in performance-critical paths:
+The implementation of cgroups requires a few, simple hooks into the rest of the kernel, yesne in performance-critical paths:

  - in init/main.c, to initialize the root cgroups and initial css_set at system boot.